 Medigap insurance—sometimes called Medicare supplement insurance—comes in 10 standardized policies, except in Massachusetts, Minnesota and Wisconsin, which have a different set of policies.
+Starting in 2020, plans C and F won’t be available to new Medicare enrollees.
 Depending on the Medigap policy you choose, you will receive help with various deductibles, co-payments and other gaps in Medicare’s coverage.

-For instance, a Medigap policy might cover your Part A deductible, the co-insurance for a skilled nursing facility or your Part B deductible.
+For instance, a Medigap policy might cover your Part A deductible or the co-insurance for a skilled nursing facility.
 It might also cover you when traveling overseas.
 Be sure to shop around: Premiums for the same Medigap policy can vary widely.
 To search for Medigap policies offered in your state, try the Medigap Policy Search tool at Medicare.gov.